neilmshah/bloquity/README.md

-## BLOQUIY is a Web App that uses BlockChain for RealEsate title records
+## BLOQUITY is a Web App that uses BlockChain for Real Estate title records

 ### Problem statement: